-Selling a business is a significant step and one that entrepreneurs usually spend hours and hours agonizing over.
-There are just too many uncertainties when it comes to this transaction.
-Is the estimation of value correct?
-Are you exiting the market at the right time?
-How do you ensure that you get the amount that you think the company’s worth?
-Growing a business from humble beginnings to the point where it commands a decent value takes time, effort and a bit of your soul.
-For many small entrepreneurs, it’s like selling a part of themselves.
+Selling a business is a significant step.
+Growing a company from humble beginnings to the point where it commands a decent value takes time, effort and a bit of your soul.
+For many entrepreneurs, it’s like selling a part of themselves.

 1. Consider your next act first.

 Before even beginning the selling process, think about what you will do once your business’s sale is complete.
 The majority of entrepreneurs put an immense amount of time, effort and thought into their company.
 Once it’s sold, it might feel like there’s a giant hole in your life where the business once was.

 If you plan on jumping into another venture, consider taking some personal time before doing so to see friends, family and colleagues, or take a vacation to your dream destination.